 He set out on his journey to Boston with his wife, father-in-law and four children in June 1635.
 They were among 100 passengers on the James, one of five ships carrying Puritans during the Great Migration.
 Three smaller ships on the journey crossed quickly and landed safely.

 Both arrived in the teeth of the hurricane, however.
 Both ships had to wait out the storm off the coast.
 The Angel Gabriel was able to send most of its passengers ashore at Pemaquid in Maine, and they slept as guests of the villagers already living there while their ship rested at anchor in the harbor.

 By morning, the storm tore the Angel Gabriel from its anchor and reduced it to rubble.
 The several crew and passengers who stayed on board were lost and the remaining passengers were left to recover what they could of their belongings from the surf.

-Farther south down the coast, the James was having its own problems.
-The captain had tried to find a safe harbor at the Isles of Shoals, but lost all his anchors in the effort as none of his cables were strong enough to withstand the storm.
+Farther south down the coast, the James had its own problems.
+The captain tried to find a safe harbor at the Isles of Shoals, but lost all his anchors in the effort as none of his cables were strong enough to withstand the storm.

-On board, the passengers feared the worst as the wind and 20-foot storm surge began pushing the ship steadily toward the rocks of the Isles of Shoals.
-Waiting and watching as the ship edged nearer to a calamity, the crew finally rejoiced when storm moved northeast.
+On board, the passengers feared the worst as the wind and 20-foot storm surge began pushing the ship steadily toward the rocks.
+Waiting and watching as the ship edged nearer to calamity, the crew finally rejoiced when storm moved northeast.
 The hurricane winds reversed and began pushing the ship away from the islands.

 Now, however, the ship faced the danger of crashing onto the rocks on land.
 With a careful deployment of a storm sail, the crew managed to direct the vessel into Hampton Harbor, where it finally found refuge.
 The James limped into Boston, its sails in tatters.